loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

 ## The self.assert* complaint

 A common argument I hear against unittest-style tests is: "I can't remember all those assertion methods".
-But let's be honest.
-We're not writing tests in Notepad in 2026.
+But we're not writing tests in Notepad in 2026.
 Every editor has autocomplete.
 Type `self.assert` and pick from the list.

 And in practice, how many assertion methods do you actually use?
 In my tests, it's mostly `assertEqual` and `assertRaises`.
 Maybe `assertTrue`, `assertFalse`, and `assertIn` once in a while.
 That's not a cognitive burden.